 To learn more about using the Skydio app, watch the flight tutorials within the app, or check out our related articles.

 Like your own personal camera crew, your Skydio R1 knows what to film and intelligently flies itself during your activity to get the best shot, but you can use the Skydio app to change the type of shot that R1 is capturing.
-We call these different camera moves “cinematic modes.”
+We call these different camera moves “skills.”

-Anytime you want to get creative while flying R1, just swipe to a different mode in the app.
-In most modes, you can even adjust the relative height and direction of your R1, as well as zoom in or out to get the right shot - just look for the onscreen controls in the Skydio app.
+Anytime you want to get creative while flying R1, just tap to select a different skill in the app.
+With most skills, you can even adjust the relative height and direction of your R1, as well as zoom in or out to get the right shot - just look for the onscreen controls in the Skydio app.